Harsha-37/Harsha-37/README.md

 MSc Data Analytics graduate from the National College of Ireland with a passion for transforming data into actionable business insights.

-Currently seeking full-time Data Analyst and Business Analyst opportunities in Ireland.
+Currently seeking full-time Data Analyst and Business Analyst opportunities in Ireland.Eligible to work full-time in Ireland (Stamp 1G)

 ---